 What differentiates a good loyalty program with the best one is the effective use of customer data.
 After you create the program model, understand your customer.
 For example, if you are creating a loyalty program based on spends, you need to check the average bill of your customers.
 Accordingly, decide the limit of the spends on which you will give discounts or cashback or any other freebies.
 You can also create multiple loyalty programs for your customers.
 For this, we would suggest you to go for a loyalty program platform that lets you create and manage multiple programs easily.

 Nobody likes a complicated loyalty program.
 While strategizing for the loyalty program, ensure that it is not only easy to join but your customer is able to understand it easily.
 A complicated loyalty program can do worse than good for your brand.
 One such example was of Starbucks.
 In 2016, they made a small change in their super successful loyalty program, where the shopper had to spend more to get rewarded.
 In their older program, the customer had to spend approx $48 to get a free coffee but after the change, the customer had to spend $63.50 to receive the same reward.
 Due to this, their buzz score dipped by 50% within 8 days.
 (Source)

 Inform Your Staff

 Even the most appealing and cost-effective loyalty program might not work if not well executed.
 Before you roll out your loyalty program, inform your staff about the same.
 Ask questions and answer them immediately.
 Don’t forget to ask your customers about your loyalty program through the feedback form to understand its impact instantly.

 Communicate.
 Communicate.
 Communicate.

-There are high chances that your customer might be enrolled in other restaurant’s loyalty program along with yours.
+There are high chances that your customer might have enrolled in other restaurant’s loyalty program along with yours.
 To ensure that they don’t forget your restaurant, send them reminder messages about the loyalty program.
 Try to create an urgency to attract more customers.
 However, don’t bombard them with the same otherwise they will lose interest.

 Don’t Make It Boring